PhoshMobi/phosh-mobile-settings/src/conf-tweaks/README.md

-# Phosh Mobile Settings postmarketOS Tweaks support
+# Configurable Tweaks support

 ## Introduction

-This optional feature implements support for the YAML definition format implemented by the now deprecated [postmarketOS Tweaks application][1].
+This feature implements support for the YAML definition format implemented by the now deprecated [postmarketOS Tweaks application][1].

 Since the original documentation is incomplete, this serves as an up-to-date reference that also includes notable changes from the original.
 While this